AUTOMATIC1111/stable-diffusion-webui/README.md

 Native paths perform isolated startup checks and fall back to PyTorch for unsupported shapes, dtypes, training, masks, runtime failures, and incompatible configurations.
 The regular safetensors format remains supported; no checkpoint conversion is required.

+On Apple M1, the macOS launcher uses the FP16 VAE path by default.
+A controlled 512x512, five-step DPM++ SDE/Karras comparison measured approximately 9.16 seconds with FP16 VAE versus 10.37 seconds with `--no-half-vae`, an approximately 1.21 second or 11.7% median improvement.
+The measured comparison had no NaN fallback; decoded RGB pixels had a mean absolute difference of 0.0227, a maximum difference of 2, and 6.548% changed pixels.
+Small FP16 rounding differences are expected.

+Automatic1111 retains its existing VAE NaN detection and retry behavior: if FP16 decoding produces non-finite output, the VAE is converted to FP32 and decoding is retried.
+Use `--no-half-vae` to force the conservative FP32 path.
+The FP16 VAE path was smoke-tested with txt2img, img2img, inpainting, and Hires Fix; external VAE coverage requires an external VAE asset.

 Changed Apple Silicon defaults include NGMS 1.0/all steps, Clip skip 2, FP16 sampling without the upstream sampling-upcast default, and the validated FP16 VAE route on M1-family Macs.
 These settings can change same-seed output compared with upstream defaults.
 They can be changed through the existing settings or local launch overrides.

 A recorded 16 GB M1 comparison at the same checkpoint hash and compute shape improved a five-step 384×640 DPM++ SDE/Karras request from 12.8 seconds to 8.7 seconds.
 The runs used different seeds, so this is a throughput observation rather than an image-parity comparison.